 For Guardian's Payment:

 Opening Hours:This office does not offer a service to personal callers.
 All queries must be made using the online enquiry form, by telephone or in writing.

 Locall:1890 500 000

 You can email the Guardian's Payment section using the secure enquiry form.

 Tel:(043) 334 0000

 Locall:1890 927 770

-If you wish to talk to someone face-to-face about your entitlements, you can visit your local Citizens Information centre, social welfare local office or Intreo centre.
+If you wish to talk to someone face-to-face about your entitlements, you can visit your local Citizens Information Centre, Intreo Centre or Social Welfare Branch Office.